-Use snow tires or tire chains on the front wheels only and drive at reduced speeds when roads are covered with ice and/or snow:
+Use snow tires or tire chains and drive at reduced speeds when roads are covered with ice and/or snow:

 Driving without proper traction devices on snow and/or ice-covered roads is dangerous.
 The traction control system (TCS) alone cannot provide adequate traction and you could still have an accident.